 - Creamy Goat Cheese Log, softened at room temp or Goat Cheese Crumbles tossed in (Optional)

-- In a small skillet, heat oil over medium heat, stir, watching closely for about a minute, remove from heat just as first few pieces start turning golden brown.
-Cool slightly in pan.
+- In a small skillet, heat oil over medium heat, toss in garlic and stir, watching closely for about a minute, remove from heat just as first few pieces start turning golden brown.
+Cool slightly in pan, then pour over tomato mixture.

 - Add balsamic vinegar, salt and pepper.
 Gently toss to mix flavors.
 Taste add more salt if needed.
-Cover and refrigerate for an hour or so if you have time.
+If time, let sit for an hour, if not, it's still delicious!

 - Slice the baguette (or use slicer in your bakery section at the grocery store) into even slices.
-Brush olive oil onto top slice of bread.
-Sprinkle with a few grains of course sea salt.
+Brush each slice with olive oil and sprinkle with a few grains of course sea salt.

 - Toast under broiler using the middle rack for a couple of minutes, watching closely, just takes a couple minutes Remove when golden brown.
 To serve, stir the mixture one last time.